***Hatching egg orders are currently being shipped in 1-6 weeks based on variety***

 Southwest Gamebirds entered the Coturnix industry in late 2017, working under the mentorship of James Marie Farms.
 As a result, we raise several of their lines, which are considered the gold standard for production lines in the United States.
 We have found that the James Marie Farms’ lines produce consistent and high quality dual purpose birds, which generally begin laying shortly after 6 weeks, and reach 10 oz in weight by 8 weeks.
 Consequently, we have learned to appreciate their productivity, hardiness, and content disposition.

-As the premier importer of new bloodlines, James Marie Farms has made popular the Schofield Silver collection, as well as the lesser known but equally beautiful and diverse German Pastel collection.
-These collections include countless rare color mutations, as well as the infamous Celedon gene, which produces a light blue colored egg.
-We are constantly working to isolate desirable color mutations and unique traits, as well as select for genetically healthy and gentle-tempered birds.
-Whether you run a large farm or a small homestead, we are proud to provide you with the best breeding stock available.
+We work with an international network of breeders, scientists, and importers to source and maintain one of the world’s largest genetic stocks.
+This collection includes several rare and beautiful colors, as well as the infamous Celedon gene, which produces a light blue colored egg and is quickly growing in popularity.
+We are always working to isolate desirable color mutations and unique traits, as well as to select for genetically healthy and gentle-tempered birds.
+Whether you run a large farm or a small homestead, rest assured that you have found the best breeding stock available.

 Want updates from Southwest Gamebirds?